InteractiveLAB-Wits/Processing_DataArt/README.md

 # Processing_DataArt
-Code for the 4th Year Data Art Course, Wits Digital Arts 2015.
+This repository holds the code and examples for the 4th year data art focused course.
+The course looks at both the Processing (Java) environment and p5.js environment as tools for creative coding and data visualisaiton.

+Course by Tegan Bristow, Digital Arts Division of the Wits School of Art